 Learning to recognize the difference between classic and traditional style is the first step to decorating with full awareness of the atmosphere and "mood" to convey in your home.

-The difference between classic and traditional style is, in fact, mainly originating from the materials and "richness" of the two styles, but also from the predominance, regarding the latter, of a more intense and lively chromatic research, a less neutral one.
-These aspects are added to a desired for simplicity that dominates in the traditional style while the classic style loves pomposity.
+The difference between classic interior design and traditional furniture style is mainly originating from the materials and "richness" of the two styles, but also from the predominance, regarding the latter, of a more intense and lively chromatic research, a less neutral one.
+These aspects are added to a desire for simplicity that dominates in the traditional style while the classic style loves pomposity.